kubernetes/kubernetes/docs/proposals/network-policy.md

 	// If omited, this selector selects no namespaces.
 	// If present but empty, this selector selects all namespaces.
 	NamespaceSelector *unversioned.LabelSelector `json:"namespaceSelector,omitempty"`

+	// Selects a specific IP address range that the pod is allowed to accept
+	// traffic from (for ingress) or is allowed to send traffic to (for egress).
+	// If omitted, this selector selects no IP addresses.
+	// If present but empty, this selector selects all IP addresses.
+	CIDRSelector *[]NetworkCIDRRange `json:"cidrSelector,omitempty"`
 }
 ```